 The contract for the Tokua Airport Security Fencing project was awarded to G-Man Construction in 2018.
 The project was completed in 2021 and was implemented at a total cost of K17.5 million.
 The scope of work for this project covered;

-- Airside - Installation of Hot Dip Galvanized Security fence and gates; pavement repairs works to central 12 meters of the runway; installation of new culverts;
+- Airside - Installation of Hot Dip Galvanized Security fence and gates; pavement repairs work to central 12 meters of the runway; installation of new culverts;

-- Landside - construction of 3 Bedroom H65 High Post House, Tractor Shed, new NAC Site Office, new airport market, and the resealing of airport access road and carpark.
+- Landside - construction of 3 Bedroom H65 High Post House, Tractor Shed, new NAC Site Office, new airport market, and the resealing of the airport access road and car park.